davecburke/silverbullet-clipper/README.md

 -->

 # External Libraries
-Silverbullet Clipper uses the following libraries:
+SilverBullet Clipper uses the following libraries:
 <!-- - [Readability.js](https://github.com/mozilla/readability) by Mozilla in version from commit [1fde3ac626bc4c2e5e54daa57c57d48b7ed9c574](https://github.com/mozilla/readability/commit/1fde3ac626bc4c2e5e54daa57c57d48b7ed9c574).
 This library is also used for the Firefox Reader View and it simplifies the page so that only the important parts are clipped.
 (Licensed under Apache License Version 2.0) -->
 - [PureCSS](https://github.com/mixmark-io/turndown) by Pure CSS.
 Version 3.0.0 is used to provide styling to the extension.
 (Licensed under Yahoo!
 Inc. BSD-3-Clause license)
 - [Turndown](https://github.com/mixmark-io/turndown) by Dom Christie.
 Version 7.1.3 is used to convert the HTML into markdown.
 (Licensed under MIT License)